spotlightpa/poor-richard/content/newsletters/talkofthetown/_index.md

 cta = "Sign up"

 modal-exclude = true
-linktitle = "Talk of the Town"
+linktitle = "Talk of the Town - Essential News for North-Central PA" description = "Get the news that matters to your community — from the PA Wilds to Happy Valley — with our free daily newsletter from Spotlight PA State College.  " teamTitle = "Talk of the Town"

 weight = 6
 image-gravity = "ce"